 Many people dream of the day they get to be their own boss, set their own schedule and choose which clients to work with.
+In fact, our state of small business survey found that 47% of Americans have had multiple new business ideas that would put them in the driver's seat.
 But, the reality of getting there is a little more complicated.
 Leaving a full-time job to become an entrepreneur is a financial risk with an uncertain outcome.

 To get the insider tips, we asked some experienced entrepreneurs for their recommendations to help you get started on your journey from full-time employee to entrepreneur.

 According to Debra Boulanger, CEO of The Great Do-Over, there’s a vital step that most entrepreneurial dreamers miss: checking that the market wants your product or service.
 She says, “the most important step to take when you first get started is to have conversations with potential buyers of your services.
 The key is to uncover the unmet need and the gap in the market that needs filling.
 Without a gap, you don't have a business.”